Hassan S. Dashti, Ph.D., R.D.

 Reevaluating standard clinical nutrition practices to support Circadian Medicine in the Intensive Care Unit (ICU)

 Parenteral nutrition (PN) is the provision of nutrients intravenously to treat or prevent malnutrition for people who cannot adequately eat by mouth or absorb enough nutrients because of disease or intestinal surgery.
 It is considered standard clinical practice for patients who are consuming home parenteral nutrition (HPN) to receive infusions for 12-hour periods overnight, coinciding with sleep.
 Overnight infusion is considered the preferred administration method as it allows time off the feeds and physical freedom from infusion pumps during the day.
 Consequently, poor sleep is common among consumers of HPN because of polyuria, infusion pump alarms, and fear of catheter dislodgment.
 In our 7‐day home actigraphy study of 20 patients receiving HPN, we found that most consumers of HPN do not meet current recommendations for sleep duration and quality.
 We also reported that daytime HPN is feasible and safe in free-living adults with SBS and, compared with overnight HPN, is associated with better subjective sleep without increasing 24-h glucose concentrations.
-The goal of this community sleep health project led by a multidisciplinary team of scientists and patient representatives is to identify opportunities to support the sleep of adult consumers of HPN.
-This project is generously supported by the American Academy of Sleep Medicine and the ASPEN Rhoads Research Foundation.
+Our recent community sleep health project led by a multidisciplinary team of scientists and patient representatives developed the first tailored sleep recommendations for this population (available here).
+New research is being conducted examining home enteral nutrition (tube feeds) on sleep in people with Cystic Fibrosis Related Diabetes.
+These projects are generously supported by the American Academy of Sleep Medicine, the ASPEN Rhoads Research Foundation, and the Dartmouth Cystic Fibrosis Research Center.

 The role of circadian rhythms and sleep in Eating Disorders